I’ve been teaching garden design for a long time now and I’ve noticed that most homeowners can tell when something is “off” in their landscape.

-Remove anything that’s distracting that you can pick up and move.
-Set them aside so you look at just the plants and the hardscaping (like walls, paths, fences, trellis, etc.).
+Remove anything that’s distracting that you can physically pick up and move.
+Set these items aside so you look at just the plants and the hardscaping (like walls, paths, fences, trellis, etc.).

-And, I’m sure that with some extra TLC you can “save” your struggling plants and bring them back to life.
-But, trust me and save yourself the headaches.
+And, I’m sure that with some extra TLC we can “save” our struggling plants and bring them back to life.
+Nurture is half the battle with gardening.
+But, trust me on this one and save yourself the headaches.

 It may be hard to “destroy” your landscape, but you will feel so much better when it’s done.
 It’s kind of like decluttering your closet or your dresser drawers.
 Once you get rid of all the crap you’ll be able to find the good stuff.

-I’m just kidding, that’s not really a show… yet.
+I’m just kidding, that’s not really a show… yet 🙃.

-Step 3: Take pictures
+Step 3: Take Pictures of Your Garden

 Now that you’ve removed all of the garden accessories and the struggling and/or ugly plants, you need to take some pictures.
 This is a very fun and easy step.

 It doesn’t matter what type of camera you have.
 Whether it’s your camera phone, an old digital camera collecting dust in your drawer or even a polaroid.

 If you’re trying to fix an existing landscape, the key is to break your landscape down into smaller pieces so its less overwhelming.
 Your camera will do this for you.
 So, don’t take pictures of your whole garden, or even an entire garden bed.
 Just take pictures of sections of your garden beds.
 Closeups… if you will.